German P.

 ABNAMRO

-• The data migration project for TIGA: MISTRAL (by CGI) was colocated with the TIGA program and had control issues around requirements and outcomes.
-German was asked for help.
+• The data migration project for TIGA: MISTRAL (carried out by CGI) was at the same location as the TIGA program.
+The project had control issues regarding requirements and deliverables.
+German was asked by the prime minister to help.

 • Department: TIGA/MISTRAL.

-• Tools: HP Quality Center, MS Access/VBA, workshops, interviews.
+• Tools: HP Quality Center (QC), MS Access/VBA, workshops, interviews.

 Sep 2010 - Jan 2011